seb303/DnBrowse/README.md

 Currently supports: server flags, player flags, and item flags within noted inventories.
 Other flaggable objects may be added later.

-Expiring flags show an icon, with relative and absolute times.
+Expiring flags show an icon, with relative and absolute expiration times.

 ### Notes